ZcashFoundation/zebra/book/src/user/mining-testnet-s-nomp.md

     ```sh
     zebrad -c zebrad.toml
     ```
 3. Wait for Zebra to sync to the testnet tip.
-This takes 2-3 days on Mainnet at the time of writing this manual.
+This takes 8-12 hours on testnet (or 2-3 days on mainnet) as of October 2023.

 ## Install `s-nomp`